Fesor24/movies-app/README.md

 ```

 Upon successful run, you can visit the web using the URL below.
-The cient app does take a little longer to start, so refresh the page if you do not see anything.
+The client app does take a little longer to start, so refresh the page if you do not see anything.
 However, this only occurs if you attempt to run it with docker.
 ```
 http://localhost:4200
 ```